SystemsApproach/sdn/trellis.rst

     Logical pipeline supported by ``fabric.p4``, designed to parallel the Filtering, Forwarding, and Next stages of the FlowObjective API.

+.. sidebar:: VNF Off-loading

+    The SPGW and BNG extensions are examples of an optimization technique sometimes called *VNF off-loading*.
+VNF is an acronym for *Vitrual Network Function*, which refers to functionality that sometimes runs as software in virtual machines.
+Off-loading refers to the idea of re-implementing this functionality to run in switch forwarding pipeline, rather than on a general-purpose server.
+This generally leads to better performance because packets can be forwarded from source to destination without having to be diverted to a server.

+    Calling out functions like SPGW and BNG as being an "off-loaded" optimization is arguably about claiming an improvement when what you've done is fix a sub-par solution.
+It's just as accurate to say that we've off-loaded IP to the switch since IP forwarding also runs in software on a general-purpose processor.
+To a first approximation, SPGW and BNG are specialized IP routers, augmented with additional features unique to cellular and wireline access networks, respectively.
+In the grand scheme of things, networks are built from a combination of forwarding functions, and we now have more options as to what hardware chip is the best target for implementing each function.

 Third, ``fabric.p4`` is designed to be configurable, making it possible to selectively include additional functionality.
 This is not easy when writing code that is optimized for an ASIC-based forwarding